 When I first heard that Paizo, the publisher of the massively successful Pathfinder games, was teaming up with Obsidian Entertainment, the legendary video game studio, I knew good things were to come.
 The result of this Nerd-gasmic union is the phenomenally good Pathfinder Adventures.
 A faithful-to-a-fault adaptation of the break through gaming juggernaut that is the Pathfinder Adventure Card Game.

-For the uninitiated amongst you, Pathfinder is the Tabletop Role Playing Game phoenix that rose from the ashes of the 3rd edition of Dungeons and Dragons.
+For the uninitiated amongst you, Pathfinder is the Tabletop Role Playing Game phoenix that rose from the ashes of the D&D dice from the 3rd edition of Dungeons and Dragons.
 As if its creators were some otherworldly travelers from a parallel universe where Dungeons and Dragons 4th Edition had never happened, Pathfinder is truly the spiritual successor of 3.5 D&D. This is hardly a surprise when you consider that previously the talents of Paizo were spent publishing Dungeon and Dragon magazine.
 Fast forward several years of Pathfinder glory to 2013, when the Pathfinder Adventure Card Game (PACG) debuts at Gen Con.

 PACG is a stripped down dungeon crawl that manages to capture the TRPG combat and exploration experience without the bother of tedious number crunching, rules lawyering combat, or pouring over rule books.
 It found its niche in the space between your more traditional CCGs (think Magic: the Gathering or Pokemon) and its source material, traditional tabletop RPGs.
 The model they adopted (and in my opinion are the only ones to successfully implement) is that of the so called ‘LCG’ or Living Card Game.
 Popularized by, and maybe even coined by, the game manufacturing giant Fantasy Flight, The Living Card Game is a game, with cards, that evolves over time.